MyLife-Services/mylife-documentation/alpha-team/alpha-pilot-mvp.md

 ### APIs and Integrations

+The API structure is ready for a conscious refactor to harmonize the disparate avenues that manifested over the course of development in order to accommodate the advance of LLM models offerings _via_ API, most notably OpenAI.
+We chose OpenAI initially due to the extraordinary power of GPT 3.5 and its ability to sketch out technical conceptual models, and was excellent for that, as it became clear that creating our own internal model from GPT-2 level technology was a non-starter for my skills.

+The code reveals heritage of functionality tracing back to few-shot learning prior to `role` development.
+In specific for this codebase, I am referring to the "system" role value that allowed us to _contextually_ bloat the small context window (at the time), _although only payload by payload_--the first "instruction" field I had seen--which would clearly (even then it was clear) obviate the need for few-shot learning.

+Being unclear on the vast and growing majority of models that are out there, it would seem both feasible and reasonable to refactor the code down to 0-shot learning with memory.
+Memory might we require that we revisit an internal embedding solution for membership (we are currently leveraging OpenAIs agent-incorporated variant, which is sufficient for current scope), so I would consider this a vulnerability, but not an inconquerable one; dynamically attaching files to messages, threads is still workable in OpenAI if not directly referencing internal information.

-- **Internal APIs:**
+- **Internal API Infrastructure**
+  - Guest API:
+    - Access to Corporate Intelligence
-  - User Registration and Authentication API: Handles user registration, login, and session management.
+    - User Registration and Authentication API: Handles user registration, login, and session management
-  - Memory Management API: Allows users to capture, store, edit, and retrieve memories.
+    - Consensual Access to Member Avatar |_under development_|
+    - _Methods_: GET, POST
+  - Member API (logged in Member Avatar shortcut pathway, human-operater condoned "assured")
+    - All current frontend conversation excluding `experiences` (below).
+    - _Methods_: GET, POST
+  - AI API (intelligent API Consumer pathway)
-  - AI Interaction API: Facilitates interactions with the intelligent biographer and other AI-driven features.
+    - Facilitates interactions with the intelligent API consumers, and by design incorporates the following functionality and more:
+      - Experiences
+        - Natural-Language (via scriptDeveloperBot) event-driven theater-play scripting with dynamic conditional pathways and intelligent improvisational actors
+        - Drive Reliving and Sharing solutions
+        - Drive tutorials
+      - Relationship Manager (AI-to-AI, intentionally abstracting member-to-member)
-  - Collaboration API: Supports collaborative editing and sharing of memories among users.
+        - Additionally supports collaborative editing and sharing of memories among users
-  - Notifications API: Manages user notifications and alerts.
+      - Memory Team: Allows users to capture, store, edit, and retrieve memories.
+    - _Methods_: GET, PATCH
 - **External Integrations:**
-  - **OpenAI:** For advanced natural language processing and AI capabilities, such as generating memory prompts, storytelling, and content summarization.
+  - _OpenAI_: For advanced natural language processing and AI capabilities, such as generating memory prompts, storytelling, and content summarization.
-  - **Azure Cosmos DB:** For scalable and secure data storage.
+  - _Azure Cosmos DB_: For scalable and secure data storage.

 ### Data Management